How to Become a Registered Nurse (RN): A Step-by-Step Guide

 4. Grow in your practice with a specialization or an advanced degree.

 Board certification: To qualify for board certification, RNs usually need two or more years of clinical experience in a specialty focus and to pass an exam.
 Popular specializations include oncology, pediatrics, neonatal, gerontology, cardiac nursing, and more.
-Earning certifications can give you a salary boost and make you a more marketable nurse.
+Earning certifications can give you a salary boost and help you become a more marketable nurse.

-Get started on a fulfilling and in-demand career as a registered nurse with courses from top universities.
-In the University of Pennsylvania's Vital Signs: Understanding What the Body Is Telling Us, you'll explore the anatomy and physiology underlying the vital signs so that you will develop a systematic, integrated understanding of how the body functions.
+In the University of Pennsylvania’s Vital Signs: Understanding What the Body Is Telling Us course, you’ll explore the anatomy and physiology underlying the vital signs so that you can develop a systematic, integrated understanding of how the body functions.

 Article sources